gbenroscience/ParserNG/README.md

 ```

-`SIMDCommandTurboEvaluator` sits right beside it in `parser-ng-gpu-simd` with the same CPU-pinned parallel model — `SIMDEngineEvaluator` is typically a few nanoseconds/op faster, so it's the default recommendation.
+`SIMDCommandTurboEvaluator` sits right beside it in `parser-ng-gpu-simd` with the same CPU-pinned parallel model; `SIMDEngineEvaluator` is typically a few nanoseconds/op faster, so it's the default recommendation.

-### SIMDVectorTurboEvaluator — explicit Vector API (JDK 21+)
+### SIMDVectorTurboEvaluator: explicit Vector API (JDK 21+)

 Maps your expression straight to 256/512-bit AVX lanes via `jdk.incubator.vector`, not just hoping the JIT auto-vectorizes: